ergoplatform/ergodocs/docs/dev/stack/appkit.md

        138  involuntary context switches
 ```

-This is just one of the great benefits of GraalVM which we get to take advantage of with Appkit.
+This is just one of the great benefits of GraalVM, which we get to take advantage of with Appkit.

-## 3. Develop Ergo Applications in JavaScript, Python, Ruby
+### Develop Ergo Applications in JavaScript, Python, Ruby

-GraalVM supports so called *polyglot programming* in which different components of
+GraalVM supports so-called *polyglot programming* in which different components of
-an application can be developed using the most suitable language and then
-seamlessly combine together at runtime.
-In this way a unique library written in say
-Java can be used in a node.js application written in JavaScript for example.
+an application can be developed using the most suitable language and then seamlessly combined together at runtime.
+In this way, a unique library written in, say, Java can be used in a node.js application written in JavaScript, for example.

-To support polyglot programming GraalVM platform has it's own high performance
-implementations of popular languages.
-We are going to take advantage of this for
-our FreezeCoin example project to show you how easy this is to use your preferred language.
+To support polyglot programming GraalVM platform has its own high-performance implementations of popular languages.
+We are going to take advantage of this for our FreezeCoin example project to show you how easy this is to use your preferred language.

-Before running the examples below (in JavaScript, Python and Ruby) please make sure that you have the
-Java version of FreezeCoin working locally in order to ensure everything is set up correctly.
+Before running the examples below (in JavaScript, Python and Ruby), please make sure that you have the Java version of FreezeCoin working locally in order to ensure everything is set up correctly.

-### JavaScript
+#### JavaScript

 GraalVM can [run JavaScript and
 Node.js](https://www.graalvm.org/docs/reference-manual/languages/js/)
 applications out of the box.
 It is compatible with the [ECMAScript 2019
 specification](http://www.ecma-international.org/ecma-262/10.0/index.html).
 Additionally, `js` and `node` launchers accept special `--jvm` and `--polyglot`
-command line options which allow JS scripts to access Java objects and classes.
+command-line options which allow JS scripts to access Java objects and classes.

-Given that being the case, a JS implementation of FreezeCoin can be easily written using the Appkit
+Given that being the case, a JS implementation of FreezeCoin can be easily written using the Appkit.
 API interface.

 Please see the full source code of [FreezeCoin JS
 implementation](https://github.com/aslesarenko/ergo-appkit-examples/blob/master/js-examples/FreezeCoin.js)
 for details.
-The following command use `node` launcher to execute FreezeCoin.js script.
+The following command uses the `node` launcher to execute the FreezeCoin.js script.

 ```shell
 $ node --jvm --vm.cp=build/libs/appkit-examples-3.1.0-all.jar \